ProEnterprise/docs/docs/www/docs/user/videos/learn/data-import-tool.md

 **Duration: 6:31**

-This video walks you through on importing data in ERPNext from spreadsheet files.
-This tools allows you in faster migration of masters and transactions from legacy system into ERPNext.
-You can also use this tool to export data from ERPNext, and keep it as a backup of specific document type.
+This video walks you through on importing data in Pro Enterprise ERP from spreadsheet files.
+This tools allows you in faster migration of masters and transactions from legacy system into Pro Enterprise ERP.
+You can also use this tool to export data from Pro Enterprise ERP, and keep it as a backup of specific document type.